craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Quick to Set Up and Easy to Get Started =

-As soon as you install and activate the plugin, you can begin collecting registrations on the single event page for all of your events.
-You can also customize the placement of the form with a shortcode.
+As soon as you install and activate the plugin, you can begin collecting event registrations on the single event page for all of your events.
+You can also customize the placement of the form on the single event page or on any other page using a shortcode.

+= Uses =

+The plugin can be used for more than event registration.
+Here are other things the plugin is currently being used for.

+* RSVP for meetings
+* Class registration or simple class management
+* Sports club registration
+* Venue booking
+* Webinar sign-ups
+* Private instructor booking

 = User-Friendly Features =

-* Reduce incomplete registrations by limiting the entire process to a single page (AJAX form submit).
+* Reduce incomplete event registrations by limiting the entire process to a single page (AJAX form submit).
 * Keep your event page uncluttered (your registration form is hidden initially and revealed by clicking a customizable "Register" button).
 * Follow-up with your attendees with a customizable confirmation email.
 * Save entries in a database table for easy event management.